bsrahmat/imclab/README.md

 The kit is suitable for research, lecturers, students, teachers and students of Electronics-Informatics Vocational Schools.

 iMCLab Smart Kits can be used for:
-- Learn Microcontroller Programming Practice
+- Microcontroller Programming Practice
-- Learn Internet of Things (IoT)
+- Internet of Things (IoT) Programming
-- Learn System Dynamics
+- System Dynamics
-- Learning DC Motor Control or General Control Systems
+- DC Motor Control or General Control Systems
-- Learning Machine Learning and Artificial Intelligence
+- Machine Learning and Artificial Intelligence Programming
-- Learn Arduino and Python Programming Languages
+- Arduino and Python Programming
-- Learn System Identification
+- System Identification
-- Study Research or Research
-- Study Product-Based Entrepreneurship Research Results
 - And others

 <br>
 </br>

+# How to get this kit?

+Just buy at Shopee:

 <p align="center">